 Claim to fame: Two outdoor terraces, indoor seating, unfinished wood tables, industrial-style accents, and cool California vibes that will make you want to linger.

 Another Jumeirah-based café that has done wonders for the coffee-dependent community, Stomping Grounds also serves breakfast, lunch, and dinner.
-The star attractions, however, are the meticulously selected beans to choose from and the baristas who know exactly what to do with them.
-They’ll even go into specifics to help you choose what’s best for you, asking for your preferences in terms of undertones, aroma, body, etc.
+The star attractions, however, are the meticulously selected beans to choose from (Geisha coffee from Panama included) and the baristas who know exactly what to do with them.
+They’ll even go into specifics to help you choose what’s best for you, asking for your preferences in terms of undertones, aroma, and body.

 Villa 98, Jumeirah 1